 Also the trust doesn’t require a high level of formality.
 Unlike a will in Korea, a trust can’t be easily contested by a dissatisfied heir.

-Also, the will substitute trust can work towards the protection of your loved ones who have mental or physical incapacity.
+Also, the will substitute trust can work towards the protection of your loved ones who have mental/physical incapacity or children not yet old enough to manage the assets themselves.
 You can appoint a financial institution or a reliable profession as a trustee.
 Then they can manage the estate properly and provide your loved ones with sustainable financial support from the estate.
 This also can’t be accomplished by a will.
 Under the will or intestate succession, the heir shall take his own responsibility to take care of the inherited assets.

 Can a Will Substitute Trust Disinherit a Family Member?